yash240408/NavIndia/README.md

 <img  width="100" height="120" align="center" src="https://user-images.githubusercontent.com/110530263/225117486-588eb822-df15-44c5-aa77-d6a955fa9002.png">
  </div> --->

 - The app that keeps your drive smooth and safe!
-With NavIndia, you receive  alerts about upcoming potholes and road bumps, ensuring a stress-free journey.
+With NavIndia , you receive  alerts about upcoming potholes and signals , ensuring a stress-free journey.
-- Plus, we make road safety engaging by rewarding users for reporting potholes.Interface makes it effortless to contribute and stay informed.
-Say goodbye to bumpy rides and hello to smoother travels with NavIndia! a new way to navigate Indian Roads.
+- Plus, we make road safety engaging by rewarding users for reporting potholes .
+Interface makes it effortless to contribute and stay informed.
+Say goodbye to bumpy rides, backache , vehicular damage and hello to smoother travels with NavIndia! a new way to navigate Indian Roads.

 ## `Local Implementation`
 - Clone the repository